conan-io/docs/installation.rst

 .. important::

-    **Please READ carefully**
+    **Please READ carefully:**

     - Make sure that your **pip** installation matches your **Python (>= 3.6)** version.
-    - In **Linux**, you may need **sudo** permissions to install Conan globally.
+    - On **Linux**, you may need **sudo** permissions to install Conan globally.
-    - We strongly recommend using **virtualenvs** (virtualenvwrapper works great) for everything related to Python.
-      (check https://virtualenvwrapper.readthedocs.io/en/stable/, or https://pypi.org/project/virtualenvwrapper-win/ in Windows)
+    - We strongly recommend using **virtualenvs** (virtualenvwrapper works great) for everything related to Python (check https://virtualenvwrapper.readthedocs.io/en/stable/, or https://pypi.org/project/virtualenvwrapper-win/ on Windows).
       With Python 3, the built-in module ``venv`` can also be used instead (check https://docs.python.org/3/library/venv.html).
       If not using a **virtualenv** it is possible that conan dependencies will conflict with previously existing dependencies, especially if you are using Python for other purposes.
-    - In **OSX**, especially the latest versions that may have **System Integrity Protection**, pip may fail.
+    - On **macOS**, especially the latest versions that may have **System Integrity Protection**, pip may fail.
 Try using virtualenvs, or install it to the Python user install directory with ``$ pip install --user conan``.
     - Some Linux distros, such as Linux Mint, require a restart (shell restart, or logout/system if not enough) after installation, so Conan is found in the path.